British Rail Class 220: Technical details

 All coaches are equipped with a Cummins QSK19 diesel engine of 559 kW at 1,800 rpm.
 These power a generator which supplies current to motors driving two axles per coach, with one axle per bogie powered.

 Voyagers have both air and rheostatic brakes.
 They are fitted with Dellner couplers, like the Class 222 operated by East Midlands Railway and the Class 390 Pendolino electric trains used by Avanti West Coast, meaning they can be coupled in rescue/recovery mode (air brake only) in the event of a failure.
 220s and 221s can also be easily assisted by Dellner fitted Class 57s (Thunderbirds) in the event of a failure.
-By use of adaptor couplings a failed 220 or 221 can also be assisted by any air braked locomotive such as a Class 37, Class 47 or Class 66 or even an HST.
+By use of adaptor couplings a failed 220 or 221 can also be assisted by any air braked locomotive.

 The Class 220s and closely related Class 222s have B5005 bogies, which are distinctive as they are of inside-frame design and so the axles are supported by bearings behind the wheels, meaning the outside face of the wheel is visible.
 The related tilting Class 221 Super Voyager has outside-frame bogies and hence a more conventional appearance.

 The Class 220s operate in four-coach sets with a carriage mass of between 45 and 48 tonnes and a total train weight of 185.6 tonnes, a top speed of 125 mph, and a maximum range of approximately 1350 mi between each refuelling.
 Their route availability is very good being RA 2 - in part due to the lightweight bogie design.

 Class 220 units are fitted with an AB Hoses variable rate sanding system.

 All Voyagers are maintained at the dedicated Central Rivers TMD near Burton-on-Trent.